Managing AI Agents

 Configured agents display a status indicator:

-- ⚠ = Configured in config.yaml but directory is missing (rare, indicates sync issue)
+- ⚠ = Configured in config.yaml but the managed command surface is missing

 Available agents show which agents you can add to your project.